bcavlin/my-open-invoice/README.md

 --spring.datasource.initialize=true.
 ```

 This will create and populate basic data profile.
+Since the project uses [Querydsl](http://www.querydsl.com/)
+it is necessary to compile the application in the maven to get Q* objects that are used for filtering
+data.

 ## License
 Copyright 2017 Branislav Cavlin.
 Licensed under the Apache License, Version 2.0 (the "License").